stdiff/kraps/README.md

-Do not use anything from this repository yet.
+WARNING: Do not use anything from this repository yet.

 ## Hadoop